GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/00-intro.md

 In this scenario, you will learn more about Reactive Microservices using [Eclipse Vert.x](https://vertx.io), one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar).

 ## The Micro-Trader Application
 This scenario is the first one in a list of scenarios that will walk you through building a Reactive application using Vert.x illustrating what Vert.x is.
-The application is called the ``Micro-Trader`` is composed of multiple microservices as seen below.
+The application is called the ``Micro-Trader`` and is composed of multiple microservices as seen below.

 The first scenario will focus on creating the first service called the quote-generator.
 In the subsequent scenarios, you will create the other services to give you a complete working application at the end that is: